iharhl/gaggia-pid-mod/README.md

 on AliExpress that outputs up to 600mA at 5V, which is more than sufficient for powering the Pico and a few peripherals.

+The converted turned out to be quite noisy, with voltage spikes occasionally reaching up to 400mV (based on the rough measurements I took with an oscilloscope).
+The quality of my wiring likely contributed to the issue as well.
+While most components in the system tolerate this noise well, the MAX31865 is significantly more sensitive.
+As a result, it frequently reported faults during temperature readings.
+To address this, I added a pair of decoupling capacitors between VSYS and GND: a 100µF electrolytic capacitor for bulk filtering and a 0.1µF ceramic capacitor for high-frequency noise suppression.
+This appears to have resolved the issue.

 <img src="/docs/hardware/acdc.jpg" alt="hw_ACDC" width="220" height="220">

 Second, we need a way to monitor the machine's temperature in real